Digaa2710/Portfolio/docs/prd.md

 - **Icons:** Technology stack icons and social media icons with consistent styling
 - **Shadows:** Subtle shadow effects on cards for depth (e.g., shadow-lg with dark theme variations)
 - **Borders:** Minimal use of borders, primarily using teal/cyan accent colors where needed
+- **Contrast:** Ensure all text and tags (especially in Education section) have sufficient contrast against dark background for readability

 ### 4.3 Interactive Elements